Meadowdale Beach Park and Estuary Restoration Project

 - Nine of twelve snags for habitat installed

-- BNSF procured H-piles and bridge components for 2022 install
+- BNSF procured H-piles and bridge components for the 2022 install

 2022 Construction Activities